 Asking these questions will help you design an upgrade page that describes the benefits of the paid version compared to your free trial, free plan, freemium offering, and/or free version.
 For example:

-- Your upgraded plan has more spaces than our free plan (they can now track 10 spaces instead of 5).
+- Your upgraded plan has more integrations than our free plan (you can now integrate 10 apps instead of 1).

 - As a paying customer, you get access to advanced email analytics (you can measure how well your emails perform with different subject lines).

 - You get full access to our API when you upgrade (you can now integrate us into any project or workflow).

 Optimize your CTA copy

 For example, if you have a "Register now" button, change it to "Get started".
 If you have text links that say “Sign up” or “Subscribe”, change them to “Start my free trial” or something more dynamic like "Try it free through July."

 The text of the link should be short and sweet, be clear and concise about what it offers, and emphasize the benefits of a free trial.
 People want to see what they will get from signing up for this new product; ensure those benefits are front and center.
 You can also include a secondary call to action in text messaging or as an alternative placement for links.